 The Long-Term Preservation Provider can use automatized tools to assist the evaluation of the electronic logs.
+The notifications received from the automatized monitoring tools shall be processed and evaluated within 24 hours.

 During the evaluation, the authenticity and integrity of the examined logs shall be ensured.
 During the evaluation, the system generated error messages shall be analysed.